Yandex Cloud

 -X ssl.ca.location=/usr/local/share/ca-certificates/Yandex/YandexInternalRootCA.crt -Z

-To learn more about setting up an SSL certificate and working with kafkacat, see Connecting to a Apache Kafka® cluster from applications.
+To learn more about setting up an SSL certificate and using kafkacat, see Connecting to a Apache Kafka® cluster from applications.

-2. Make sure the data from the source Managed Service for Apache Kafka® cluster has been moved to the Managed Service for Greenplum® database:
+2. Verify that the data has been transferred from the source Managed Service for Apache Kafka® cluster to the Greenplum® database:

 2. Check that the database contains a table named sensors with the test data from the topic: